 Find and open operation views

 The operation view opens.
 Along with the map, it includes (counter-clockwise from the upper left) a list, a details display, a gauge, and two charts.
-The details display shows information about the facility selected in the list, so when the operation view is opened, there's no selected feature to display.
+The details display shows information about the facility selected in the list, so when the operation view is opened, details of the top feature in the list display.

 Navigate the map